jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 _**Motivation:** Explore other interests.
 Get better on everyday things._

 These are things that make me happy on my daily life, and that I want to explore more or get better at.
-I might write about these in here, occasionally:
+I might write about these in this blog, occasionally:

   * **Cooking** (I'm getting better at it, but there's still a lot I need to learn/practice)
   * **Piano** (I've stopped learning/playing and I want it to be part of my life again)